Circle of Women Bowl , Naqada I

 Details

-The original of this stunning vessel from Egypt is part of the collection at the Museum of Cairo.
-It dates to around 3700 BCE, making it part of the predynastic period of Egyptian history known as the Naqada I period.
+The original of this stunning vessel is part of the collection at the Museum of Cairo and dates to around 3700 BCE, placing it in the Predynastic period of Egyptian history, specifically the Naqada I period.

 Context

-The Predynastic period in Egypt refers to the time before recorded history that spans Egypt's Paleolithic to the Neolithic Age and runs until the rise of the First Dynasty.
-It is commonly recognised as covering around 6000 BCE to 3150 BCE, and the Naqada Period is the main predynastic period spanning approximately 4000 BCE - 3000 BCE.
+The Predynastic period in Egypt spans the time before recorded history, bridging the Paleolithic and Neolithic Ages and culminating in the rise of the First Dynasty.
+It is generally recognised as covering 6000 BCE to 3150 BCE, with the Naqada period (4000 BCE - 3000 BCE) marking a critical phase in Egypt’s transition from scattered farming communities to one of the world’s first great civilisations.

 Materials